stpope/CSL6/README.md

 screencast demos there.

 CSL is known to work on Mac OSX, many flavors of UNIX/Linux, iPhones, Android and MS-Windows.
-To get started quickly, build the JUCE demo app (documented elsewhere) and use the combo boxes at the bottom to select among the tests, whose source code is all in the Src/Tests folder.
+To get started quickly, build the JUCE demo app (screen shot below) and use the combo boxes at the bottom to select among the tests, whose source code is all in the Src/Tests folder.
 For the Mac, use the XCode project in the Builds/MacOSX folder; for Linux, use the makefile in the Builds/LinuxMakefile folder;